13 Best Budget-Friendly Hotels In San Diego (An Instagram Tour)

 Location: Coronado (Orange Avenue)

 Crown City Inn is a renovated 1940’s motor court hotel and a quality island budget option with a popular, intimate bistro that locals love.
 Rooms are very simple (a bit dated) but clean and also have a microwave, refrigerator and renovated showers.
 The laid-back in also offers complimentary fitness passes to a fitness center down the street, complimentary beach cruisers and a small, outdoor heated swimming pool onsite.
-Pets are welcome and the shops and restaurants on Orange Avenue are within walking distance.Book Now
+Pets are welcome and the shops and restaurants on Orange Avenue are within walking distance.Book on Booking.com

 See also: 20 Best Things to Do in Coronado